Understanding the Straight Line Equation (y = mx + c) | Maths Explanation for Java Kids

 So!
 Java Fun Practice Exercise - Animate in Straight Line

 As a fun practice exercise, try modifying the Java code to explore different gradients and intercepts.
+This will be a great way to connect mathematics and programming, and help you understand more about Java animations and linear equations.

 Java Straight Line Code - Main Class